joestephens/mandrill_analytics/README.md

 After this, I was struggling with posting in JSON format - I've done it previously in Rails, but in Sinatra it seems to be a bit more fiddly.
 I later found a blog post that cleared this up.

 Upon running RSpec, there are some NoBrainer warning messages.
 These don't affect the running of the application, but I haven't quite worked out how to silence these yet.
+The RSpec tests also aren't as DRY as I would like in their current form.
+Given more time, I would have some form of data populater helper method that would populate a random amount of data and return counts etc. to allow the tests to be a bit more readable.

 ## Possible Features
 Features I would add - given additional time - would likely include: charts for displaying of the data in a more visual format; and also the option to see statistics based on date ranges (e.g. in the last week, month, year etc.).